storybookjs/addon-svelte-csf/README.md

 };
 ```

-> **Warning**
+## Version Dependencies

+### 4.0.0

+Version 4 of this addon requires _at least_:

+- Storybook v7
+- Svelte v4
+- Vite v4 (if using Vite)
+- `@sveltejs/vite-plugin-svelte` v2 (if using Vite)

+If you're using Svelte v3 you can use version `^3.0.0` of this addon instead.

+### 3.0.0

-> v3 and above of this addon requires at least Storybook v7.
-If you're using Storybook between v6.4.20 and v7.0.0, you should instead use v2 of this addon with `npm install --save-dev @storybook/addon-svelte-csf@^2.0.10` or `yarn add --dev @storybook/addon-svelte-csf@^2.0.10`
+Version 3 of this addon requires at least Storybook v7.

+If you're using Storybook between v6.4.20 and v7.0.0, you should instead use version `^2.0.0` of this addon.